RoboForm review: is it safe and trustworthy?

 Using RoboForm desktop application

-Once you’ve got it set up, the RoboForm desktop app’s interface looks similar to a typical computer file.
+Once you’ve got it set up, the RoboForm desktop app’s interface looks similar to Windows file explorer.
 There’s nothing flashy about it, but it is fairly straightforward to use.

 Most of the major options are placed in plain view and it won’t take more than a couple of minutes to figure out the major features.